 Helping Hands is a program of opportunities for adults who have served with us in the past to be in service to Appalachia Service Project at times and in ways beyond the traditional volunteer experience.
-Helping Hands volunteers may serve during the summer Youth Program; during the Year Round Program; with our Tri-Cities Program; or at our headquarters in Johnson City, Tennessee.
+Helping Hands volunteers may serve during the Summer Program; during the Year Round Program; with our Tri-Cities Program; or at our headquarters in Johnson City, Tennessee.
 All assignments will be made based on the current need at the time Helping Hands are available.

 You can serve as a mentor for new groups, working closely with the contact person.
 Ideally, you’d check in with them during their pre-trip preparation and join them during their time of service.
 If you aren’t able to do both, you could simply help with pre-trip preparation or just plan to join them for their time of service.
 For Helping Hands volunteers who do help the group during their week of service, you’d either join a work crew or serve as a Floating Volunteer, who could be available to help all groups at the center that week.